-If for any justified reason, a taxpayer is not able to file the Declaration as indicated, he/she may request to the Secretary an extension of time to file said Declaration.
+If for any justified reason, a taxpayer is not able to file the Declaration or pay the tax as indicated, he/she may request to the Secretary an extension of time to file said Declaration.
 The extension of time will be requested on Form SC 2650.
 No extension of time will be granted for a period larger than 3 months, except in cases of taxpayers who are outside of Puerto Rico.